sidsharma2002/SpinWill/README.md

 A modern and highly customisable library to implement spinwheel feature in your android app which comes packed with inbuilt local database support that allows you to periodically _fetch and cache_ the reward items 🎁.

-### How to use:
+### How to use fetch And Catch Mechanism:

 create and save this injector instance (recommended to be application scoped)

 `private val injector by lazy {
-        SpinWillInjector<SpinWillItem>()
+        SpinWillInjector<SpinWillItem>()  // We are assuming SpinWillItem is the reward item model class.
     }`

 provide the following dependencies to the injector :
   1. Application context
   2. SpinWillRemoteDatabase
-  3. SpinWillLocalDatabase (requires SpinWillDbActions incase you are using default local db immpl)
+  3. SpinWillLocalDatabase (requires SpinWillDbActions incase you are using default local db impl)
   4. SpinWillBitmapLoadUseCase

 example :

-NOTE : We are assuming SpinWillItem is the reward item model class.

 ```
-injector.init(this, RemoteDatabaseImpl())
+injector.init(this, RemoteDatabaseImpl()) // impl of SpinWheelRemoteDatabase

 // provide localDatabase
 injector.setLocalDatabase(